hmcts/k8s-env-injector/README.md

     --namespace default
 ```

+> **_NOTE:_** This creates a secret within your namespace so you need to use this namespace for the rest of the deployment steps

-2. Patch the `MutatingWebhookConfiguration` by set `caBundle` with correct value from Kubernetes cluster
+Patch the `MutatingWebhookConfiguration` by set `caBundle` with correct value from Kubernetes cluster

 ```
 cat deployment/mutatingwebhook.yaml | \
     deployment/webhook-patch-ca-bundle.sh > \
     deployment/mutatingwebhook-ca-bundle.yaml
 ```

+This will update the local `deployment/mutatingwebhook-ca-bundle.yaml` file with a new CA bundle string, make sure to check that it also has the matching namespace file before you deploy.

-3. Deploy resources
+Deploy resources

 ```
 kubectl create -f deployment/configmap.yaml kubectl create -f deployment/deployment.yaml